Nathan Healy

 Rockville Area Utility Providers

-Rockville residents primarily receive electricity from two major utilities: BGE at 16.5¢ per kWh and Pepco at 18.2¢ per kWh (2023 data).
+Rockville residents receive electricity from two main utilities: BGE at 16.5¢ per kWh and Pepco at 18.2¢ per kWh, based on 2023 data.

-Both utilities charge above the 2023 national average of 16.0¢ per kWh, with Pepco significantly higher than Maryland’s state average of 16.60¢ per kWh.
+Both utilities charge above the 2023 national average of 16.0¢ per kWh, with Pepco rates exceeding even Maryland’s state average of 16.60¢ per kWh.

 Rockville Utilities Electricity Rates